schofida/mlod-enhancements/mlod-new-heroic-paths.md

 - Increase an ability score of your choice by 1, to a maximum of 20.
 - You gain proficiency in saving throws using the chosen ability.
 - Your metamagic aura gains the following benefit:
-  - Attract Spell - When a spell is cast, you can use 2 raw energy points to become the target of the spell.
-In order for this ability to work, the spell must have a target (although the target can be an area, such as a fireball) other than the spell caster and cannot originate at the caster.
+  - Attract Spell - When a spell is cast within 30 ft of you, you can use 2 raw energy points to become the target of the spell.
+In order for this ability to work, the spell must have a target (although the target can be an area, such as a fireball) other than the spell caster.
 Area of effect spells still affect others, but are centered on you.

 ---